-Access your HireaHawk.com account - each student is set-up with a HireaHawk.com account.
+Access your Handshake account - an account is created for each student upon admission to the university.
 With this system you can research employers, apply for jobs & internships, begin the internship registration process and participate in on-campus interviews and mock (practice) interviews.

-- Schedule an appointment with a Career Advisor - to find or develop an internship opportunity that is right for you.
+Schedule an appointment with a Career Coach - to find or develop an internship opportunity that is right for you.
 Receive help to create or update your resume and cover letter as well as polish your interviewing skills.
 During the school year, you can also meet with a Peer Advisor for a resume or cover letter review.
-Please visit the Career Center website for our walk-in hours.

 The Washington Center for Internships and Academic Seminars (TWC) offers University of Iowa students the opportunity to work in dozens of fields in private, public, and non-profit organizations in Washington D.C.
 TWC's academic internship program is available for students of any major, including the social sciences, humanities, engineering, science, math, the fine arts, and health professions.
 Successful completion of a fall or spring semester internship will earn 12-15 academic credits; successful completion of a summer internship will earn 6-9 academic credits.
 International internship placements are available through TWC's London program.